 An IP rating usually has two, and sometimes 3, numbers.
-The first number indicates its level of protection from solid objects or materials.
-The second number pertains to its level of protection from liquids or water.
-Lastly, the third number states the level of protection against mechanical impacts.
-The third number is commonly removed and is not part of IEC 60529).
+The first number indicates its level of protection from solid objects and materials.
+The second number pertains to its level of protection from liquids.
+Lastly, the third number states the level of protection against mechanical impacts, but commonly the third number is sometimes not part of IEC 60529.

-A general overview of each level of protection is described below.
-For a specific and more detailed description of what each level can do for an electronic enclosure, you may refer to IEC 60529.
+A general overview of each IP level is below.
+If you want a more specific and detailed description of what each level can do for an electronic enclosure, you may refer to IEC 60529.

 Solid Ingress Protection

-The enclosure’s level of protection is up against a solid object that has a size greater than 12.5 mm.
+The enclosure’s level of protection is up against a solid object with a size greater than 12.5 mm.

 With this level, the enclosure can be protected against a solid object greater than 2.5 mm.

-Enclosures in solid ingress level 5 are considered as dust-protected.
-This means a limited ingress of dust can enter the enclosure, however, the operation will not interfere.
+Enclosures in solid ingress level 5 consider dust protection.
+This means a limited ingress of dust can enter the enclosure.
+However, the operation will not interfere.
 This dust protection might last from two to eight hours.

 On the other hand, enclosures with solid ingress level 6 are dust-tight.
-No ingress of dust is permitted from two to eight hours.
+No ingress of dust can permit enter for two to eight hours.
 In other words, the enclosure is fully dust-tight.

 Liquid or Water Resistance Ingress

-Enclosures with level 1 water resistance ingress are protected against drops of water falling vertically.
-However, limited ingress is permitted.
+Enclosures with level 1 water resistance ingress protect against drops of water falling vertically.
+However, it only permits limited ingress.

-With level 2 liquid ingress protection, the enclosure is protected against vertically falling drops of liquid, enclosure tilted up to 15 degrees.
+With level 2 liquid ingress protection, the enclosure can protect against vertically falling drops of liquid, and the enclosure can tilt up to 15 degrees.
 Limited ingress permitted.

 With this, the enclosure is protected against sprays of water up to 60 degrees vertically with level 3 liquid ingress protection.
 For three minutes, limited ingress is permitted.

-With level 4 liquid ingress protection, the enclosure is protected against water splashed from all directions.
+With level 4 liquid ingress protection, the enclosure is protected against water splashed in all directions.

 The enclosure can withstand against jets of water with limited ingress permitted.